shadowproject/bootstrap/README.md

 -----------------------
 Okay, tell me where do I get it?

-You can donwload the files below, but please refer to the WIKI for installation instructions.
+You can download the files below, but please refer to the WIKI for installation instructions.

 ZIP : https://github.com/dasourced/bootstrap-shadow/releases/download/latest/bootstrap.dat.zip